Guide to Hosting Additional Fundraising Opportunities

 MKP USA has a dedicated opt-in only email list for advertising highly relevant personal growth opportunities for men and women.
 This list is available to organizations and individuals wishing to get the word out to New Warriors across the United States about upcoming events.
 Learn more by clicking here.

-Setup your Amazon Smile Account to support the ManKind Project USA – To select the ManKind Project USA on Amazon Smile, search for ManKind Project Kaysville, UT.
+Setup your Amazon Smile Account to support the ManKind Project USA – To select the ManKind Project USA on Amazon Smile, search for ManKind Project USA Kaysville, UT.
+You can also select MKP USA by clicking this link.

 How it works: Amazon.com has a linked site called Smile.Amazon.com.
 Purchasing from Amazon through the AmazonSmile.com allows each purchaser to select a non-profit Charity to benefit from each and every purchase.
 The site automatically donates 0.5% of the every purchase made through Smile.Amazon.com to the purchaser-selected charity.
 Smile.Amazon.com offers the same exact selection of products at the same prices as the normal Amazon.com site with the added bonus of 0.5% of the purchase going to MKP USA.
 A person MUST use the Smile.Amazon.com site (NOT Amazon.com) in order to generate the automatic donation to the ManKind Project.
 Building Awareness and reminding people to use the alternate site address – Smile.Amazon.com.
 To select the ManKind Project USA on Amazon Smile, search for ManKind Project Kaysville, UT.